CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Experiments

 \subsubsection{Ablation Study}

 CITRAS introduces KV Shift and Attention Score Smoothing (ASS) on top of a decoder-only Transformer.
 To validate the effectiveness of these design choices, we conduct detailed ablation studies, as summarized in Table~\ref{tab:abl}.
-In the KV Shift ablation, the model fails to incorporate future covariates, leading to a significant performance drop in covariate-informed forecasting.
-In the ASS ablation, the model is restricted to capturing cross-variate dependencies only from a local perspective, resulting in inferior performance in both covariate-informed and multivariate settings.
-A more in-depth analysis of the sensitivity to the smoothing factor is provided in Appendix~\ref{sec:ass_param}.
+In the KV Shift ablation (``w/o KV Shift''), the target token in cross-variate attention is restricted to attend only to known covariates at the same patch step, preventing access to future known covariate information.
+As a result, the model fails to leverage future covariates in covariate-informed forecasting, leading to a significant performance drop across datasets.
+On top of this ``w/o KV Shift'' variant, we further evaluate a simpler alternative (``w/ Late fusion''), which fuses future token embeddings of known covariates with target token embeddings using an additional learnable fusion layer immediately before the final projection layer (see Appendix, Section~\ref{sec:extension} for details).
+Although this late-fusion strategy allows future known covariates to be included, it leads to inferior performance on datasets such as EPF-NP and BS compared to the full model.
+This result indicates that naive fusion is insufficient, as it bypasses the dependency modeling performed within cross-variate attention.
+In contrast, KV Shift integrates future known covariates directly into the attention mechanism without introducing additional parameters, enabling more principled and consistent exploitation of future information.
+In the ASS ablation (``w/o ASS''), the model is restricted to capturing cross-variate dependencies only from a local perspective, resulting in inferior performance in both covariate-informed and multivariate settings.
+A more in-depth analysis of the sensitivity to the smoothing factor is provided in Section~\ref{sec:ass_param}.
 For the decoder-only ablation, we alternatively adopt an encoder-only architecture (i.e., removing causal masking in cross-time attention and applying a projection layer to the flattened features of all tokens for prediction).
 However, this design cannot effectively model causality in forecasting and lacks token-wise supervision, thus failing to fully leverage the inherent autoregressive capability of the Transformer in most cases.
 Collectively, these results highlight the strength of CITRAS, which seamlessly integrates heterogeneous covariates into a decoder-only Transformer and effectively models both cross-variate and cross-time dependencies.